ElasticSuite/chrome-print/README.md

 # chrome-print

 A headless chrome process with an express-based API in front of it.
-Upload an HTML file, specify width and height, get a png image back.
+Upload an HTML file, specify width and height, get a PDF back.

 ## Run